 From Storms River to Port Elizabeth, the final stop on this Garden Route itinerary, it takes around 2 hours of driving (170km).

 This world-renowned surf spot is on the way to Port Elizabeth.
-Often known as J-Bay, Jeffreys Bay is the surf capital of the world.
+Often known as J-Bay, Jeffreys Bay is one of the best places in the world to surf.
 Every year, the planet’s best surfers come to Jeffreys Bay to ride some of the iconic waves and soak up the atmosphere.
 If you’re not into surfing yourself, it’s actually a great beachside community to spend a few days in with excellent accommodation options and good beach facilities.

 The final stop on this Garden Route itinerary is the friendly city of Port Elizabeth, one of the lesser visited cities in South Africa.
 Whilst it doesn’t have the obvious natural beauty of Cape Town or the vibe of Johannesburg, Port Elizabeth is in itself a peaceful, chilled out town to spend a few days in.